 Are you in college and you feel like you are falling behind?
 Get back on tract here before it is too late.

 Are you just curious about physics?
 You have never learned physics before and you need some good guidelines to get started without the exorbitant cost of taking a course.

 1. Identify a problem

 2. Make an educated guess about the answer.
 This is called hypothesis.

 4. Formulate a general rule

-The introduction to physics you get in this site will explain laws and principles that are accepted as of today.
+The physics lessons you get in this site will explain laws and principles that are accepted as of today.

 is a progressive science as scientists and physicists change their mind all the time,

 so don't be shock when a change is made. it is a good thing when they